 There are many options to pay for graduate school, including obtaining loans, applying for financial aid or scholarships, applying for VA benefits, or becoming a graduate assistant.
 Financial aid is intended to assist qualified students who are unable to meet their entire educational expenses with their own resources.
 To be eligible for financial aid you must be fully accepted by the College of Graduate Studies the term prior to enrolling in graduate courses.

-Your graduate degree is more than a document you can frame—it’s a testament to your commitment and energy.
-All graduates are encouraged to participate in the annual Commencement ceremony.
-In May, we gather at Currier Field to celebrate your achievements and welcome you as Plymouth State University alumni.
+Your graduate degree is more than a document you can frame—it’s a testament to the energy and commitment you made to reach your goal.
+All graduates are encouraged to participate in the annual Commencement ceremony in May.
+The event is a great way to celebrate your accomplishments and welcome you as Plymouth State University alumni.